Take a Hike Tours

 Warehouse District Tour

 Admire breathtaking architecture as you learn about the historic Garment District, hardware industry and beautiful Victorian-style buildings of Cleveland’s First Neighborhood.
+Home to fabulous restaurants, a vibrant nightlife and close to 3,000 residents, the Warehouse District is a charming and lively neighborhood.
 Tour attendees may have the pleasure of meeting John D. Rockefeller or Levi Johnson along the tour route.

 Convenient street parking and parking lots are available along West 9th Street and along St. Clair from West 3rd to West 9th.